jmcnamara/rust_xlsxwriter/README.md

   default.
 - `zlib`: Adds dependency on zlib and a C compiler.
 This includes the same features as `default` but is 1.5x faster for large files.

+- `polars`: Add support for mapping between `PolarsError` and `rust_xlsxwriter::XlsxErrors` to make code that handles both types of error easier to write.

 - `test-resave`: Developer only testing feature.

 ## Release notes